How are you today? I mean, how are you financially?

 Unless you have a meaningful fleet of cars and boats, you should not add these to your assets even though they relate to those assets that you include.
 These assets depreciate too fast and sell too slowly to add much to your net worth.
 If you have that fleet, you can look at Kelly Blue Book, Edmunds, or AutoTrader for cars.
 Similarly, for boats, you can consult Boat Trader.

 What Else Goes Into Total Assets

-Art, rare books, rugs, and antiques may be a large part of the net worth of many households.
+Art, rare books, rugs, and antiques may be a large part of many households’ net worth.
 Unless they are highly desirable or rare, these assets tend to wildly low liquidated values to count on if you needed money in a pinch.
-Musical instruments have their value, but again, they are very difficult to peg and their sales are less predictable to raise capital.
+Musical instruments have their value, but they are challenging to peg, and their sales are less predictable to raise capital.

-This category has a lot of sentimentalities but its value may be very difficult to ascertain.
+This category has a lot of sentimentalities but is complicated for the owners to peg its value.
 In my opinion, these assets should not be counted on unless you work with an estate professional steeped in knowledge and has a terrific network to help you sell the items.

-When I worked on Wall Street, I was restricted from making investments in financial securities.
-If on that rare occasion I was able to buy certain securities, I was often not allowed to sell that security when I wanted to.
+When I worked on Wall Street, my company restricted analysts from investing in financial securities.
+If I could buy certain securities on that rare occasion, I was often not allowed to sell that security when I wanted to.
 So, on either side of the trade, I was burned and finally abandoned investing until I left my career as an equity analyst.

 A large part of our assets was in art, rugs, rare books, and antiques.

 These assets are on our walls (art), in our bookcases (rare books such as the first edition of the Federalist Papers), on the floors (ancient rugs), and antique furniture (signed in the mid-1760s by the cabinetmaker).

 Ever try to sell an 18th-century Tiger Maplewood card table?
 We have!
 And we are still waiting for that sale.